(Update) New York Mandates Workplace State-Based Retirement Savings Program

 - Investment options determined by the board.
 The proposal suggests a default investment of a target date lifecycle fund, with additional investment options noted as a conservative principal protection fund, a growth fund, a secure return fund, and an annuity fund, to be determined by the board.

-New York City passed a law May 11, 2021 that establishes an auto-IRA program and mandates participation for businesses with five or more employees within the city limits.
-The city retirement security board has two years to implement the program.
+New York City passed a law May 11, 2021 that established an auto-IRA program and mandates participation for businesses with five or more employees within the city limits.
+However, the city law had a provision that if New York state adopts a mandatory program similar to the city’s that the city program would merge with the state one.